Header

 Faculty by Discipline

-Source: American Society for Engineering Education (2022).
-Profiles of Engineering and Engineering Technology, 2021.
+Source: American Society for Engineering Education (2023).
+Profiles of Engineering and Engineering Technology, 2022.
+Table 79 & 80.
 Washington, DC.

 Faculty by Academic Position

 Among doctoral scientists and engineers employed in universities and four-year colleges, women are underrepresented at various academic positions and levels.
-In 2019, women represented about 36% of deans, department heads, and chairs at these institutions.
-Similarly, they represented about 36% and 37% of the research faculty and teaching faculty, respectively.
+In 2019, women represented about 36% of these institutions’ deans, department heads, and chairs.
+Similarly, they represented approximately 36% and 37% of the research and teaching faculty, respectively.
 Women had a slightly higher representation in the academic positions of adjunct faculty (42.7 %) and postdoctoral researchers (42.6%).

 Doctoral SE AcademicP